 Konica Minolta has established a system for minimizing the business and social impact of crises that may arise from a range of risks by taking prompt and appropriate action and by releasing information.
-The Crisis Management Committee, chaired by the executive officer for crisis management appointed by the Board of Directors, discusses and formulates crisis countermeasures and procedures for action.
-Furthermore, the emergency contact system has been enhanced to enable the President and CEO, in addition to the executive officer for crisis management, to assess the situation and make decisions quickly.
+The Crisis Management Committee, chaired by a director or an executive officer for crisis management appointed by the Board of Directors, discusses and formulates crisis countermeasures and procedures for action.
+Furthermore, the emergency contact system has been enhanced to enable the President and CEO, in addition to the director and executive officer for crisis management, to assess the situation and make decisions quickly.
 A system has also been established to enable the President and CEO to take leadership in critical areas in a crisis.